kataras/build-a-better-web-together/render_templates.md

 - `HTMLTemplate` is the html/template
-> HTMLTemplate engine's  result  minified automatically for you but you can change this behavior via iris.Config().Render.Template.Minify = false
+> HTMLTemplate engine's  result  minified automatically for you but you can change this behavior via iris.Config().Render.Template.HTMLTemplate.Minify = false
 -  `Pongo` is the flosch/pongo2
 ----